 Reviewing the Amazon Echo Dot

 Thanks to our wonderful team, we were able to test Dutch, German, Chinese, Italian, Indonesian, and French accents.
-We managed to nab (and by nab, I mean purchase) an Echo Dot while we were across the border in the U.S., and quickly got to work.
+We managed to nab (and by nab, I mean an Echo Dot while we were across the border in the U.S., and quickly got to work.

 We started off by testing the device set up intuitiveness and aesthetics.
-Shortly after we began, a problem arose: the Amazon Alexa app was not available in the Canadian app store.
-This of course makes sense seeing as the Echo Dot was not yet released in Canada.
+Shortly after we began, a problem arose: the Amazon Alexa app wasn’t available in the Canadian app store.

 Nonetheless, we attempted to find routes around the small setback.
 We tested various other app stores to no avail; eventually, we had to pause filming to do a little research.
 Luckily, we discovered a workaround by utilizing Amazon Alexa’s web app, and were finally able to put the Echo Dot to the test.